-Table tennis is one of the most dynamic sports on the planet requiring three key, game elements: Speed, Spin, Power.
+Table tennis is one of the most dynamic sports on the planet requiring three key game elements: Table tennis speed, spin, power, who wins?

 If you had to prioritise the three elements, which would be your top choice?

 Let’s discuss all three, then I’ll place my personal order and leave you to ponder.

 Spin started playing a huge part in the game once technology kicked in and this began in the 1960’s.
 Many Champions were formed via the ability to produce lots of spins, through new high tech rubbers.

 Nobuhiko Hasegawa: World Singles title, famous for his heavy topspin and high arching lob shots.